pema99/PemaLang/README.md

 # Disclaimer #
+This repo is the result of me moving my old language from BitBucket to GitHub.

 PLang was a toy project and the first language I wrote.

 It not very optimized or feature complete.